nyudlts/ultraviolet/docs/SETUP.md

 16. Quit the application with `Ctr-C` and spin down the containers with `invenio-cli containers stop`

-## Setup and Installation for Previewing this Application
+## Setup and Installation for Previewing Application
 [back to top](#setup)

 1. Get the local copy of the UltraViolet app: